EnokiUN/psup/README.rst

 ``psup yourstoryname``

 You can also run stories online without installing them or upload your own for others to play.
-You can find / upload stories in the `GitHub repo's atlas folder <https://github.com/EnokiUN/psup>`_.
+You can find / upload stories in the `GitHub repo's SUSMon folder <https://github.com/EnokiUN/psup>`_.

 .. code-block:: python3